Phoenix chicken: History

 The Phoenix breed was created by Hugo du Roi, the first president of the national German poultry association, in the late nineteenth century.
 A few delicate imported long-tailed Japanese birds were cross-bred with birds of other breeds including Combattant de Bruges, Krüper, Leghorn, Malay, Modern Game, Old English Game, Ramelsloher and Yokohama.

 The Poultry Club of Great Britain decided in 1904 to group the German Phoenix and Yokohama breeds under the name Yokohama; the Phoenix is not recognised as a breed.

+In the twenty-first century it is an endangered breed: its conservation status is listed as "at risk/endangered" for Germany and Australia, with 344 and 387–400 birds respectively, and as "at risk/vulnerable" for the United States, where in 2015 there were 1579 birds.

+Characteristics

-The silver variety of the Phoenix was accepted into the American Poultry Association Standard of Perfection in 1965, and the gold in 1983.
-Black-breasted red was recognised in 2018.
+The Phoenix is recognised in six colours in Germany: gold, silver, orange, black, white and partridge; a further three unrecognised colours are listed by the Entente Européenne.
+The silver variety was accepted into the Standard of Perfection of the American Poultry Association in 1965; the gold was added in 1983, and the black-breasted red in 2018.
 The Phoenix was first accepted in the Australian Poultry Standard in 2012, with any colour standardised in Old English Game accepted.

-Characteristics

 The Onagadori is thought to have a recessive gene that prevents it from moulting each year in the usual way.
 This gene was not transferred to the Phoenix, so its tail does not reach the same remarkable lengths as that of the original Japanese stock.
 The tail may reach 90 cm or more.

+Use

+The Phoenix was bred as an exhibition bird.
+Standard-sized hens lay about 45 yellowish-white eggs per year, with an average weight of 48 g; bantam hens lay approximately 120 eggs annually, averaging 25 g in weight.